Iowa City Community School District

 - Provide current emergency contact information.

-- Contact the district Coordinator of Health Services with any concerns about how your child’s school staff are following this protocol.
+- Contact your Building Administrator or the district's Senior Health Services Manager with any concerns about how your child’s school staff are following this protocol.

 School's Responsibilities: In General